Low or No Cost Options

 Free air conditioning units

 The PCEF Cooling Portland Program connects vulnerable low-income Portlanders with free efficient portable cooling/heating units.
+Please contact 311 via phone to be connected to one of the community-based organizations listed.
+311 operators can help you through the process.
+You may also apply online through 311.

 Eligibility: Must live within Portland city limits and have income that is 60% or less of Area Median Income, adjusted for household size.
 See income guidelines here.
 Additionally, priority is given to applicants who are over 60 years of age, have medical conditions that increase the risk of heat-related illness, and who live alone.